 Traveling doesn't feel like a drag with these small smart items in your bag.

-To help alleviate some of those travel woes, there are a few items on which we rely.
-From a space-saving gadget to a state-of-the-art noise machine, our editors share their tricks, tips and recommended products for a more enjoyable trip.
+From a space-saving gadget to a top-rated noise machine, our editors share their tricks, tips and recommended products for a more enjoyable trip.

 A common gripe about traveling is not getting good sleep.
 Drown out street sounds and noisy hotel neighbors with this sleek mini sound machine.
-It fits in the palm of your hand making it a cinch to pack.
-Reviewers (of which there are 8,162 on Amazon) rave about the impressive volume range on this little machine, which blocks everything from barking dogs to loud TVs.
+It fits in the palm of your hand, making it a cinch to pack.
+Reviewers (of which there are more than 9,000 on Amazon) rave about the impressive volume range on this little machine, which blocks everything from barking dogs to loud TVs.

 This nifty set of folding containers is the travel item we didn't know we needed.
-Useful for storing everything from travel-size toiletries to trail mix, these reusable containers work for jet setters or families always on-the-go.
+Useful for storing everything from travel-size toiletries to trail mix, these reusable containers work for jet setters or families always on the go.
 Not only are they eco-friendly and BPA-free, but these collapsible beauties also help us save money on snacks.
-Fill them up before road-tripping to prevent overspending on pre-packaged goodies at convenient stores.
+Fill them up before road-tripping to prevent overspending on pre-packaged goodies at convenience stores.

 Associate video producer Karen Webb loves using these to store everything from restaurant leftovers to toiletries.
 "My husband and I love (good) theme park food, but the portions are so big that I hate throwing them away.
 We bring a couple of collapsible containers so we can bring the food home to enjoy later."
 She added that the containers are also wonderful for packing spillable items.
 "If I have makeup that I am afraid will make a mess, I pop them in one of these, and I know it will keep things clean or even keep all my charging cables in one place."